MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 ## SCRAL quickstart with docker-compose
-SCRAL is an adaptation framework that contains different integration modules.
+SCRAL is an IoT adaptation framework that contains different integration modules.
-Inside SCRAL repository is available a docker-compose folder to help you start working with SCRAL and GOST.
+Inside SCRAL repository it is available a docker-compose folder to help you start working with SCRAL and GOST.

 ### Quickstart introduction
-A user can start a "quickstart" docker-compose file going inside "docker-compose" folder published inside SCRAL repository and running the command:
+A user can iniate a "quickstart" docker-compose file going inside "docker-compose" folder published inside SCRAL repository and running the command:
 ```bash
 $ docker-compose -f <file_name> up -d
 ```